OpenEvalProject/evals/manuscripts/elife-69601/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/69601/elife-69601-fig2-v2.jpg)

 **Figure 2.:** (A) Co-sedimentation of preformed tau amyloid fibrils (10 μM) in the presence of 10 μM DNAJB1, DNAJA2, or HSPB1 chaperones.
 SDS-PAGE of the supernatant (S) and pellet (P) fractions following ultracentrifugation is shown.
 (B) Fluorescence anisotropy assays of tau fibers binding to DNAJB1 (blue) or DNAJA2 (purple).
 Data points represent the means of three independent measurements (with standard deviations), with the KDs for DNAJB1 and DNAJA2 being 1.7 ± 0.2 µM and 7.6 ± 0.6 µM, respectively.
 (C) Fluorescence anisotropy assays of monomeric tau binding to HSPB1 (green), DNAJB1 (blue), or DNAJA2 (purple).
 The KDs were calculated as 250 ± 26 µM for HSPB1 and 43 ± 8 µM for DNAJA2.
 No binding was observed for DNAJB1.
 Data are mean ± s.e.m. (n = 3).
 (D) Representative negative stain electron microscopy micrographs of preformed tau fibers alone or upon incubation with 1:1 molar ratio of HSPB1, DNAJA2, or DNAJB1 chaperones.
 The asterisks show the position of HSPB1 chaperone clusters.
-White bar is 200 nm.Figure 2—source data 1.
+White bar is 200 nm.

 The selective interaction of DNAJB1 and DNAJA2 chaperones with tau fibers was also observed by negative stain electron microscopy (EM).
 Here, tau alone formed characteristic long twisted filaments with a periodicity of 50–100 nm (Figure 2D), consistent with previous observations (Fitzpatrick et al., 2017).
 Upon addition of HSPB1 chaperone to the fibers, no changes to fiber length or morphology were detected, in agreement with our co-sedimentation assays that showed no binding of HSPB1 chaperone to the preformed fibers.
 HSPB1 itself, however, generated large protein assemblies that can be seen next to the fibers in the EM images (marked by *).

 Addition of DNAJB1 or DNAJA2, on the other hand, caused visible change in the appearance of the fibers, generating straighter, less twisted filaments decorated by periodically bound chaperones (Figure 2D).
 The overall length of the fibers, however, did not change substantially, and also smaller tau fragments were not observed in our EM images, indicating that DNAJB1 and DNAJA2 do not enhance fiber breakage or fragmentation upon binding.
 In summary, HSPB1 only binds tau4R monomers, DNAJB1 interacts with tau4R fibrils, whereas DNAJA2 binds both monomers and fibers (Figure 2B, C).

-## Each chaperone suppresses a specific subset of microscopic processes in the tau aggregation reaction
+### Each chaperone suppresses a specific subset of microscopic processes in the tau aggregation reaction

 We were next interested to see how the different tau binding modes of the three chaperones affect their respective aggregation-prevention mechanisms.
 We therefore performed a series of aggregation kinetics experiments, varying the concentrations of the chaperones while maintaining a constant concentration of tau4R.